Do you enjoy playing Dungeons & Dragons but have a hard time gathering a group together?

 Random Encounter Generators:

 To make your experience smoother and more entertaining, it is best to have systems in place for keeping your game organized.
 In a normal D&D game, I notice that the game slows down when players are looking for information on their character sheets, casting spells and when the GM is looking up statistics for monsters.
-Here are some of my favorite resources for helping these issues!
+Here are some of my favorite resources for helping with these issues!

 A good character sheet will be easy to read and present the most relevant information in a quick and accessible way while also being compact to reduce the amount of time spent shuffling through papers.